WilliamQLiu/data-onboarding/R_basics.md

 * __independence__ - different depending on the test you're using

-### Data Cleaning (trying to make data fit into a normal distribution, and what happens when you can't)
+### Linear Regression - Data Cleaning (trying to make data fit into a normal distribution, and what happens when you can't)
 After checking that the data was entered in correctly, you can do the following:

 * __Remove the outlier__ - delete the case only if you believe this is not representative (e.g. for Age someone puts 200, pregnant male)